CS340-21/oss/owencqueen.md

 ### Instance 300
 This project appears to be accepting contributions.
 While there are no active pull requests, the repo manager has also turned off a lot of visibility to the repo, including issues, so if there were open issues/pull requests, I would have no idea.
 Since this project is active though, and they list instructions to contribute in the README, I would say that they are open to receiving contributions and just haven't seen any submissions lately.

+## Sprint 3
+For this sprint, we have been assigned to determine if our assigned vulnerability still exists in each of the instances.

+### Instance 752

+### Instance 300
+The vulnerability for this issue still exits in the main `DEngine-pcsx4` repository.
+To determine this, I cloned the `DEngine-pcsx4` as well as the `libpng` repository and ran `diff` between the files that were changed on the given commit in `libpng`.
+After running `diff`, I saw that the issue fixed by the more recent update of `libpng` was still present in `DEngine-pcsx4`.

+# Sprint 4

+### Instance 752

+### Instance 300